f5devcentral/bigip_automation_examples/bigip/bigip_next/security/migrate-from-tmos/Readme.md

 # Manual Workflow Guide

-In this part we will provide manual steps with the associated screens for a "brownfield" use-case, i.e. a migration of an existing application from TMOS to BIG-IP Next.
+In this part, we will provide manual steps with the associated screens for a "brownfield" use-case, i.e. a migration of an existing application from TMOS to BIG-IP Next.
 Using BIG-IP Next Central Manager ensures migration of configuration options such as WAF policies.
 The following steps will demonstrate the manual migration process:

 - Get BIG-IP UCS Archive
 - Upload UCS Archive into BIG-IP Next Central Manager